Blog

 Get to know thinkorswim — check out our thinkorswim review.

-Thinkorswim’s charts offer numerous screening indicators and countless technical analysis tools.
+Thinkorswim’s charts offer numerous screening indicators and countless automated technical analysis tools.
 You can also view up to 28 charts at the same time pretty much in any configuration you choose as the platform is endlessly customizable.

 Thinkorswim also enables you to place orders, create a personalized watchlist, practice with paper trading, build algorithms with its “thinkScript” and much, much more.
 It also offers paper trading.